-The Floridan aquifer is the primary source of water supply across most of the District, while the sandand-gravel aquifer is the primary source in Escambia and Santa Rosa counties.
+The Floridan aquifer is the primary source of water supply across most of the District, while the sand-and-gravel aquifer is the primary source in Escambia and Santa Rosa counties.
 Bay County relies on surface water from Deer Point Lake Reservoir and the City of Port St. Joe utilizes the Gulf County Fresh Water Supply Canal from the Chipola River to meet water supply needs.

 Much of the District's non-urban land is devoted to forestry and agriculture, with areas of concentrated development corresponding to population centers.
 Private forest lands cover much of the District, and prominent public lands include military bases, state and national forests, national wildlife refuges, state parks, and District lands.
 In recent decades, substantial areas have been transformed from forested and rural in character to suburban and urban.

-As of 2015, there were an estimated 1,416,819 permanent residents in northwest Florida (University of Florida 2016), with much of the population concentrated along the coastal region from Escambia through Bay counties, as well as in Tallahassee and the surrounding area (Table 1).
-Population is projected to grow to 1,706,239 by 2040 (University of Florida 2016), reflecting a 20 percent increase over 25 years.
+As of 2016, there were an estimated 1.4 million permanent residents in northwest Florida (University of Florida 2017), with much of the population concentrated along the coastal region from Escambia through Bay counties, as well as in Tallahassee and the surrounding area (Table 2).
+Population is projected to grow to nearly 1.8 million by 2040, reflecting a 17.4 percent increase over 29 years (University of Florida 2017).

-Changes in land use and intensity and population growth presents potential water resource challenges, including increased demand for water supplies, stormwater runoff and nonpoint source pollution, increased risks from flooding, reduced groundwater recharge, and fragmentation of wetlands and other sensitive habitats.
+Changes in land use and intensity and population growth presents potential water resource challenges, including increased demand for water supplies, stormwater Runoff and nonpoint source pollution, increased risks from flooding, reduced groundwater recharge, and fragmentation of wetlands and other sensitive habitats.